Cuban Art Space

 - Traveling Exhibits

-Join our first trip for foodies!
+Join our trip for foodies!
 We’ll be visiting organic farms; farmers’ markets; restaurants and paladares of all kinds, and talking with those who run and work the farms, the markets, those who cook and buy for the restaurants, consumers who live in urban and rural areas.

 According to Food First: “Cuba is the first country in the world to promote agro ecology as a national development strategy.
 After the fall of the Soviet Union put an end to petroleum and fertilizer subsidies, farmers from the Campesino a Campesino (Farmer to Farmer) Movement of Mesoamerica introduced Cuba to agro ecology, the “science of sustainable agriculture.”
 The Cuban National Small Farmers’ Association (ANAP) adopted and further developed agro ecology with enthusiasm.
 The move pulled Cuban agriculture back from the brink of disaster, saving the island from hunger.
 As time goes on, however, conventional agriculture has begun to reassert itself, and the country still struggles to meet domestic food needs.
 Despite these challenges, Cuba remains the only place in the world where the government supports sustainable agriculture, a unique and inspiring anomaly in today’s global food system.”